chef-boneyard/chef-rfc/new/rfcXXX-telemetry.md

 In addition to capturing these metrics, telemetry system will also allow publishing them via statsd or saving them as node attribute.

-Telemtry sysetm will be configured via the standard chef config file and it will be disabled by default.
+Telemetry sysetm can be configured via the standard chef config file or using a dedicated CLI flag for chef-client and chef-solo.
+It will be disabled by default.
 Following is an example of configuring the telemetry subsystem

 ```ruby